Information Technology Quick Careers Guide

 These are the people who help their coworkers with any technological issue so that they can get their jobs done and keep the company running smoothly.
 IT people help to prevent viruses and bugs from damaging company data or computers by installing firewalls and anti-virus technologies.

-Salary: General IT positions have an average salary of $146,360 that can be higher or lower depending on work experience and education level.
+Salary: Information Technology positions have a median salary of $146,360 per year, or $70 per hour, in 2021.
+They can be higher or lower depending on work experience and education level.

 Typical Entry-Level Education: Most hiring teams will pick a person with a bachelor’s degree over someone who has no degree or an associate’s degree, however, there are some lower-level positions available to people with associates degrees.